Half-Blood by Jennifer L Armentrout

 Like one in which he wasn't laughing at me.

-Aiden: "Don't leave this room again tonight.
+Aiden: "And don't leave this room again tonight.
 I don't want to find out in the morning you burnt down a village while I slept."

 Aiden: "First off: no drinking or smoking."